Major League Baseball rivalries: Background

 In 1994, MLB split each league into three divisions, but kept the 1993 format in scheduling.
-In 1997, with the MLB adopting interleague play, the schedules were changed.
-The schedule for interleague play comprised 84 three-game series, namely six series (18 games) for each of fourteen AL teams and as many as six for each of 16 NL teams.
+In 1997, with MLB adopting interleague play, the schedules were changed.
+The schedule for interleague play comprised 84 three-game series, namely six series (eighteen games) for each of fourteen AL teams and as many as six for each of sixteen NL teams.

 MLB changed its scheduling format in 2001, further intensifying division matchups throughout the league.
 The new "unbalanced schedule" allowed for additional games in each season between divisional rivals, replacing additional series with teams outside the division.
 Due to the change, division rivals now played each other 17 or more times each season.
 The scheduling drew criticism both when it was enacted and after the fact, with some analysts even positing that the unbalanced schedule hurt intra-divisional play.

 With the Astros moving to the American League West in 2013, MLB changed its scheduling formula as a result of each division having five teams.
 Teams play a total of 76 intra-divisional games, playing teams within the division 19 times each, and six or seven games against other teams in their leagues and 20 interleague games.
 The move of the Astros led to interleague play throughout the season.
 The number of interleague games against natural rivals was reduced from six to four.
 Beginning in 2023, intradivisional games were reduced to 13 while teams get three interleague games against each non-natural opponent and four against a natural rival.

+In 2025, a new "MLB Rivalry Weekend" was revealed, with the first edition taking place in the third weekend of May.
+During this weekend, nearly every team plays a designated interleague rival.
+12 of the 15 Rivalry Weekend matchups are interleague, with two being intradivision and one being intraleague.